ErenKaya/code-practices/README.md

 OCP-8
-this repo created for practice about Oracle exam there are lots of books and tutorial for practising i want to explain every module soon.
+this repo created for practice about Oracle exam there are lots of books and tutorial for practising

+I want to explain every module soon.